 The Wedding Mass in St. Edmund

 On the 19th, Joy and Andy’s wedding Mass was held in St. Edmund Church together with three more couples.
-The church packed with relatives that came to witnessed the ceremony, and it lasted for about an hour.
+The church was packed with relatives who came to witness the ceremony, and it lasted for about an hour.

 Once it was over, Mike and I along with my brother and his fiancee, Jussiana went to the lunch hall next to the Church to fulfil our duty as a wedding reception.
 There’s another girl, but I have forgotten her name.
 We sat at the entrance, greeting the guests and also distributing the door gifts while asking them to write something on the guest card for the bride and groom.

-That night, I went to their house which was about 40 metres away from mine and helped them cutting vegetables while the others cooked it.
-In the village, whenever there’s an event such as a wedding, the villager will lend a hand.
+That night, I went to their house which was about 40 metres away from mine and helped them cut vegetables while the others cooked it.
+In the village, whenever there’s an event such as a wedding, the villagers will lend a hand.
 It was midnight when I finally finished my task.

 Dusun Traditional Wedding

 The next day in the afternoon, when the bride and groom arrived wearing traditional Dusun costumes called “Sinipak”, it’s when the party started in full swing.
-The place crowded with people, and I get to meet with many which I couldn’t even recall their name.
-Being away from my hometown for nearly 13 years, I have a hard time recognising peoples around me.
+The place was crowded with people, and I got to meet with many whom I couldn’t even recall their names.
+Being away from my hometown for nearly 13 years, I have a hard time recognising people around me.

 During the party, the traditional activities held were The ‘Sepak Manggis’ and also the ‘Rebut Mahligai’.
-The Sepak Manggis is more for adult games, and the “Rebut Mahligai” intended for children.
+The Sepak Manggis was more for adult games, and the “Rebut Mahligai” was intended for children.

 To Joy & Andy, I wish you guys a lifetime of love and happiness!